quantumdevicesgroup/PICs/README.md

 # PICs
-Container for Lukasz's chip_class gdspy + picwriter wrapper and .py .gds library
+This repo is for containing all things related to .gds generation for EBL.